g-pechorin/pure-gen/fud14.pure-gen.sbt/INSTALL.md

 				   :Cannot convert data-type 'void' to 'boolean'.
 ```

-Then (like me) you're using Windows 7 and something in the MaryTTS XSLT has gone wrong.
+Then "the old bug" is back and the MaryTTS XSLT has gone wrong.

-My (current) solution is to open the project in JetBrains DIEA and directly execute `fud14.pure-gen.sbt\demo\src\main\scala\peterlavalle\puregen\DemoTry.scala` as a Java program.

 ### XTSE0280: Element name *|text() is not a valid QName